backstage/backstage/docs/plugins/github-apps.md

-# Using GithubApps for backend authentication
+# Using GitHub Apps for Backend Authentication

 Backstage can be configured to use GitHub Apps for backend authentication.
 This comes with advantages such as higher rate limits and that Backstage can act as an